UWCubeSat/cpp-boot-camp/notes/inheritance-1.md

 Let me give an intuitive explanation for why we can perform derived-to-base conversion.

 Think of a derived object as containing multiple parts
-1. A subobject contaiing data members inherited from its base class
+1. A subobject containing data members inherited from its base class
 2. A subobject containing the members defined in the derived class

 Example: